 - The loth-wolf picking up Sabine by the back of her shirt and armor in much the same way he'd pick up a puppy by its scruff.

 - Ezra and the loth-wolf have an immediate connection, with Ezra asking permission to ride him and thanking him for his help.
 The loth-wolf is more difficult to read for obvious reasons, but he does seem to like Ezra as well, grinning in approval a few times and even nuzzling him a bit.

-- Sabine is worried about how well the scavenged hyperdrive will work in Ryder's beat-up U-Wing, but Hera assures Sabine that she has faith in Sabine's work.
+- Sabine is worried about how well the scavenged hyperdrive will work in Ryder's beat-up U-Wing, but Hera assures Sabine that she has faith in Sabine's ability.

-- It took four seasons, but Hera and Kanan finally share a kiss.
+- It took four seasons, but Hera and Kanan finally share a Big Damn Kiss.

 - Hera going out of her way to save another downed pilot even in the heart of enemy territory.

 - The scene that Hera finds when she comes across the pilot is both touching and sad: the pilot's droid is standing between his owner and three Stormtroopers, refusing to back down.
 The Troopers destroy it.
 If there was ever a time when droids can be compared to loyal dogs...

 - Extra heartwarming (and tear-inducing) when it's revealed that the pilot and droid are Mart and R3.